Keilor Downs

 Keilor Downs is a suburb in Melbourne, Victoria, Australia, 18 km north-west of Melbourne's Central Business District, located within the City of Brimbank local government area.
 Keilor Downs recorded a population of 9,857 at the 2021 census.

 History

 Keilor Downs Post Office opened on 14 May 1990 as the suburb developed.

 Keilor Downs is believed to have once had a large Aboriginal settlement which dissipated after European settlement.
-See the entry for Keilor for history pertaining to the Keilor Downs and Keilor Plains region or contact the Keilor Historical Society.
+See the entry for Keilor for history pertaining to the Keilor Downs and Keilor Plains region.

 Today

-The suburbs main shopping centre is Keilor Central, previously known as Centro Keilor prior to 2013.
+The suburb's main shopping centre is Keilor Central, previously known as Centro Keilor prior to 2013.
 The suburb is home to the Brimbank Leisure Centre (gym, indoor/outdoor pools, etc.), Keilor Downs Police Station and a community centre.
 There are also several schools, child care centres, churches and parks in the area.

-Sport
+Sport and recreation

 The local football teams are Green Gully Cavaliers who play in the Victorian Premier League, Keilor Wolves who compete in Men's Metropolitan League North-West and Keilor Park SC who play in Men's State League Div 3 North-West.

+The Green Gully Reserve area is a former tip site turned into a nature reserve.
+Since 2011 the reserve has had over 9,000 seedlings planted to reforest the area.
+There are multiple areas in the reserve including walking-cycling tracks, and an off leash dog area, and a playground.
+Also in the reserve is a stadium which has a capacity of 10,000 and is the home of Green Gully SC.
+There are 7 additional soccer grounds in total.
+There is also a tennis club.